andreasruty/awesome-data-and-analytics-managers/README.md

-# Awesome CDO
+# Awesome Data & Analytics Managers

-> &mdash; Hi, my name is Andreas and I'm Head of Data, Analytics & Data Science
+Hi :wave: my name is Andreas and I'm Head of Data, Analytics & Data Science

 This is a curated **and opinionated** list of resources for Chief Data Officers and Head of Data & Analytics.
 Inpired by https://github.com/kuchin/awesome-cto/blob/master/README.md